napari/napari.github.io/0.9.0/_sources/getting_started/quick_start.md

 Starting with release 0.6.0, you can use the [command palette](command-palette) to launch any command. 🎨
 ```

+After napari opens, you can start an interactive overview of the viewer from **Help > Take a tour**.

 ## Open an image

 napari natively supports tiff and many other formats supported by [skimage.io.imread](https://scikit-image.org/docs/dev/api/skimage.io.html) as input image file format.